arianit/arianit.github.io/_posts/2025-10-30-pronounce-name.md

 Time to enter the recording studio, browse to [LinguaLibre](https://lingualibre.org).

-- Click *Record*
+- Click *Record*.
 - Login with your wiki account and allow access to it.
-- Go through the setup, describing your speaker profile
+- Go through the setup, describing your speaker profile.
 - Enter your names as two or more words.
 - Record their pronounciation and submit.